smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 # Dynamic Variable Function Codes

-## What is a \"Function Code\" for LSAM Dynamic Variables?
+## What is a "Function Code" for LSAM Dynamic Variables?

-The \"Value calc pgm\" field of an LSAM Dynamic Variable master record is also used by the LSAM to support special values that govern how the value for a Dynamic Variable will be prepared when it will replace a Dynamic Variable {TOKEN}.
-The Value Calc Pgm field label shows its alternative purpose by this label: \"/Fn Code.\" This means \"Function Code,\" and it refers to the unique functions of Dynamic Variable value replacement whenever a special value beginning with an asterisk (\*) is entered into this field.
+The "Value calc pgm" field of an LSAM Dynamic Variable master record is also used by the LSAM to support special values that govern how the value for a Dynamic Variable will be prepared when it will replace a Dynamic Variable {TOKEN}.
+The Value Calc Pgm field label shows its alternative purpose by this label: "/Fn Code."
+This means "Function Code," and it refers to the unique functions of Dynamic Variable value replacement whenever a special value beginning with an asterisk (\*) is entered into this field.